Food

 Food Poisoning

-Food poisoning is caused by eating food that has been contaminated by microorganisms (pathogens), toxins or chemicals.
+Food poisoning occurs when food is consumed that has been contaminated with microorganisms (pathogens), toxins, or chemicals.
 Bacteria are the most common cause of food poisoning.
-It should be noted that many stomach viruses also produce similar symptoms to food poisoning and are highly contagious.
+However, it is important to note that many stomach viruses can cause similar symptoms and are highly contagious.

 Complaints

-Environmental Health Officers investigate food poisoning incidents and food business hygiene complaints where the food business is located within the City of Nedlands.
+Environmental Health Officers investigate food poisoning incidents and complaints relating to food business hygiene where the food business is located within the City of Nedlands.

 Lodging a Food Hygiene Complaint